jhueppauff/Dynamics365-Customizing-Downloader/README.md

 #### Possible Data loss!
 Every Folder/File within your chosen Folder which will collide with the Solution Names will be deleted.
 To avoid any issues, choose an empty Folder for the extraction.

 -> Your Solutions should be Downloaded and Extracted now, any Error will be reported within the Status Textbox.

+## Update CRM Connection

+- Within the Main Form, choose File -> Open Connection Overview

+- In the following Dialog, select the Conenction you want to Update in the DropDown Menu

+- After Updated the Connection press "Test Connection", this may take some secounds while the connection is validated

+- If the Connection was successfully tested, the save Button will be enabled.